Scooped Up by an S-Rank Adventurer!: Hero's Party

 Allen is the leader of one of the top four hero parties in the entire world, however he is weak and incompetent.
-He foolishly believed that he had gotten stronger not realizing that Lloyd was the reason he had been so successful.
+He thought that he had gotten stronger not realizing that Lloyd was the reason he had been so successful.
 After banishing Lloyd, Allen and his party started repeatedly failing one quest after another.
 After refusing to defend the country, Lloyd was named the hero and Allen was ignored and stripped of his title as hero, as a result he decided to prove himself by retrieving his holy sword, only to leave behind a path of destruction while he did.